nickjj/ansible-ferm/README.md

 The use case for this would be to limit connections on specific ports based on an amount of time.
 This could be used to harden your security.

 ```
-  - role: nickjj.ferm
-    tags: ferm
 ferm_input_list:
     # Choose the template to use.
     # REQUIRED: It can be either `dport_accept` or `dport_limit`.
   - type: "dport_limit"

     # Which protocol should be used?
     # OPTIONAL: Defaults to tcp.
     protocol: "tcp"

     # Which ports should be open?
     # REQUIRED: It can be the port value or a service in `/etc/services`.
     dport: ["ssh"]

     # How many seconds to count in between the hits?
     # OPTIONAL: Defaults to 300.
     seconds: "300"

     # How many connections should be allowed per the amount of seconds you specified.
     # OPTIONAL: Defaults to 5.
     hits: "5"

     # Should this rule be disabled?
     # OPTIONAL: Defaults to false.
     disabled: false
 ```

 #### `ferm_input_group_list` / `ferm_input_host_list` with either template